 Nominal CPUE indicators by age group were plotted in Fig. 1-1.
-These indicators based on Japanese longline fishery data, including those of joint-venture with Australia and New Zealand2 occurred in past.
+Age was estimated from fork length based on the growth curve used in CCSBT.
+These indicators based on Japanese longline fishery data, including those of joint-venture with Australia and New Zealand occurred in past.
 Data in the most recent year exclusively rely on information collected by the Real Time Monitoring Program (RTMP) which covers all SBT targeting vessels.
 When all data from the other non SBT-targeting vessels (based on logbooks) become available and are included in the existing dataset the following year, CPUE of the most recent year tends to decrease slightly (Takahashi et al. 2001).
 Therefore, CPUE in the most recent year should be looked at with caution.
 However, those differences have disappeared gradually and almost no difference has been found in recent years because the RTMP covers more than 95% of efforts in SBT distribution.

 CPUE indicators must be further looked to carefully from year 2006 onward because Japanese longline fishery has introduced Individual Quota (IQ) system since 2006.
-Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2017).
-Additionally, in concurrence with the implementation of the IQ system, releases and discards of small SBT from Japanese longline fishery began to occur (Itoh et al 2014).
+Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2020a).
+Additionally, in concurrence with the implementation of the IQ system, releases and discards of small SBT from Japanese longline fishery began to occur (Itoh et al. 2014).
 These releases and discards are probably due to fishermen's motives to desire to use their limited IQ because of low commercial value for small fish.
-Although these release and discards have been reported through the RTMP and documented in the national report of Japanese SBT fisheries every year (e.g., Itoh et al. 2017), both nominal CPUE and standardized CPUE (below) were calculated without including the releases/discards.
+Although these release and discards have been reported through the RTMP and documented in the national report of Japanese SBT fisheries every year (Itoh and Morita 2020), both nominal CPUE and standardized CPUE (below) were calculated without including the releases/discards.